Peek-a-Boo (Siouxsie and the Banshees song)

-"Peek-a-Boo" is a song by English rock band Siouxsie and the Banshees.
-It was released in 1988 as the first single from the band's ninth studio album, Peepshow.
+"Peek-a-Boo" is a song by the English rock band Siouxsie and the Banshees, released in July 1988 as the first single from the band's ninth studio album, Peepshow.
+The song became Siouxsie and the Banshees's first American hit and reached number 53 on the Billboard Hot 100 chart in 1988.

+Critical reception

 Melody Maker described the song as "a brightly unexpected mixture of black steel and pop disturbance" and qualified its genre as "thirties hip hop".
 "Peek-a-Boo" was rated "Single of the Week" in both Sounds and NME.
 Sounds wrote that it was a "brave move", "playful and mysterious".
 NME described it as "Oriental marching band hip hop" with "catchy accordion."
-They then said : "If this nation was served by anything approaching a decent pop radio station, "Peek A Boo" would be a huge hit."
+They concluded: "If this nation was served by anything approaching a decent pop radio station, 'Peek A Boo' would be a huge hit."

 PopMatters retrospectively placed it at No. 18 on their list "The 100 Greatest Alternative Singles of the '80s", saying that its instrumentation was "inventive" with "ingenious vocal phasing".

 Bloc Party praised "Peek-a-Boo" and their singer Kele Okereke said: "It sounded like nothing else on this planet. [...] to me it sounded like the most current but most futuristic bit of guitar-pop music I've heard."